cscart/docs/user_guide/admin_panel.rst

     :alt: The URL of the admin panel in CS-Cart Onlide Demo.

 Enter the administrator’s **email** and **password** that you used during CS-Cart installation.
-In CS-Cart Online Demo the email and password are already there for you, so all you have to do is press the **Sign in** button.
+In CS-Cart Online Demo the email and password are already there for you, so all you have to do is click the **Sign in** button.

 .. image:: img/intro/login.png
     :align: center